 Unique Indoor Fun

 Well, first of all, let’s talk logistics.
 In Chicago, there are unfortunately more days to hide from the elements (whether it is freezing, snowing, raining, or blazingly hot) than not, so the play zoo provides indoor fun in a fun and unique environment.
-Yes, I know there are awesome play spaces such as Adventure Playland, Kids’ Island, The Sod Room, and the Museum of Science and Industry, but sometimes we are looking for something just a little bit DIFFERENT.
+Yes, I know there are awesome play spaces such as as these amazing indoor play spaces, but sometimes we are looking for something just a little bit DIFFERENT.

 With the theme of appreciating nature and animals running throughout all of its exhibits, the Hamill Family Play Zoo is a great place to get your little ones acclimated to animals on a smaller scale than what you come across in the larger zoo attractions.
 There is also a great family bathroom and nursing room for all zoo patrons to take advantage of, free of charge.